The Concept of “Naturalness” in Indoor Climbing Practice

 This study focuses on public programs designed to promote and identify climbing opportunities.
-From the 1800s to 1975, climbing was a sport practiced in natural settings.
-Today, artificial climbing structures are proliferating and have become essential training tools, with the primary goal no longer being to “replicate” nature indoors.
-The study demonstrates that the practice, the participants, the motivations, and the settings have evolved significantly.
-These spaces bring together a diverse range of climbers as well as a variety of climbing styles.
+From the 1800s to 1975, climbing was a sport practiced in natural environments.
+Today, artificial climbing structures are proliferating and have become true training tools, where the primary objective is no longer to “replicate” nature indoors.
+The study demonstrates that the sport itself, its participants, their motivations, and the settings in which it is practiced have evolved significantly.
+These spaces bring together a diverse range of climbers and a wide variety of climbing styles.
 This study therefore examines the concept of “naturalness” in the practice of these climbers, who operate within an artificial environment.
-The qualitative analysis of the data we obtained through six semi-structured interviews demonstrated the existence of a hybrid relationship with nature.
-Indeed, there appear to be multiple relationships with naturalness that vary depending on the climbers, the time periods, and the settings in which they practice.
+A qualitative analysis of the data we collected through six semi-structured interviews revealed the existence of a hybrid relationship with nature.
+Indeed, there appear to be multiple relationships with naturalness that vary depending on the climbers, the time periods, and the settings in which they climb.

 “If you don’t go to the mountains, the mountains will come to you” (Louvel and Rotillon, 1985, p.
 274).

-This quote aptly captures the enthusiasm for mountaineering, and more specifically for rock climbing.
-The sport has undergone dramatic changes and transformations since 1970.
+This quote aptly reflects the enthusiasm for mountaineering, and more specifically for rock climbing.
+This sport has undergone spectacular evolution and transformation since 1970.
 Initially, rock climbing was an outdoor physical activity (APPN).
-However, over the past twenty years or so, it has come to be practiced in a variety of settings, ranging from natural to artificial environments.
-In fact, climbers have the opportunity to practice in extremely different conditions: either in the “great outdoors” or “nature,” or in an artificial and sanitized environment.
-It seems important to differentiate and define certain concepts that are still used today without much distinction by those involved in sports tourism, in order to clearly explain the subject.
+However, over the past twenty years or so, it has come to be practiced in a variety of settings—ranging from natural to artificial environments.
+In fact, climbers have the opportunity to practice in extremely different conditions: either in the “great outdoors” or “nature,” or in a man-made and sanitized environment.
+To fully clarify the subject, it seems important to differentiate and define certain concepts that are still used today without much distinction by those involved in sports tourism.

-Naturalness is a polysemic concept, which makes it difficult to define.
+Naturalness is a concept with multiple meanings, which makes it difficult to define.
 According to Jean Corneloup, “naturalness evokes the relationship established with nature.
 This relationship is strongest when artificiality is as discreet as possible.
 Depending on the depth of the interaction with the natural environment, different degrees of naturalness can be observed” (2003, p.
 8).
-In our study, we will discuss naturalness as a degree to which a space is or is not impacted by human influence.
-The concept of naturalness thus refers to the concept of the “natural.”
-Géraldine Thévenot is a leading authority on this subject.
-For her, “the definition of the natural draws its origins from the idea of nature: the natural, at its core, is what is given to us, what is innate and opposed to the transformed, a definition to which are added connotations of simplicity and a connection to nature.”
+In our study, we will discuss naturalness as a measure of the extent to which a space is—or is not—impacted by human influence.
+The concept of naturalness thus relates to the concept of “the natural.”
+Géraldine Thévenot is one of the leading authorities on this subject.
+For her, “the definition of ‘natural’ draws its origins from the idea of nature: ‘natural,’ at its core, is that which is given to us, that which is innate and stands in contrast to the transformed—a definition to which are added connotations of simplicity and a connection to nature.”
 We can therefore say that the concept of “naturalness” stands in contrast to that of “urbanity.”
-These characteristics will subsequently serve as points of comparison with rock climbing and its practitioners.
+These characteristics will later serve as points of comparison with rock climbing and its practitioners.

-In outdoor sports, the wilderness can be defined as an area for activities that is largely or entirely undeveloped, close to its natural state.
-Furthermore, “aroundoor” refers to an area on the outskirts of cities, resorts, and mountain ranges that is emerging as a recreational space, serving as an intermediate zone between the fully artificial nature of indoor sports and recreational facilities (resorts, cities, climbing walls, etc.) and the still-strong “naturalness” of the outdoors (wilderness with minimal human intervention) ” (Corneloup, 2002, p.7).
-Here, we could take as an example the high ropes courses that exemplify this concept of“aroundoor,” as a means of popularizing outdoor sports.
-Thus, these four concepts differ along a spectrum of increasing artificiality and correspond to different practices:indoor ( artificial climbing structures), aroundoor ( accessible sport climbing sites), outdoor ( demanding athletic commitment and advanced preparation), and wildoor(wild environments and expeditions into largely unexplored terrain).
+In outdoor sports, the wilderness could be defined as an area for practicing these activities that is largely or entirely undeveloped, close to its natural state.
+Furthermore, “aroundoor” refers to an area on the outskirts of cities, resorts, and mountain ranges that is emerging as a growing recreational space, serving as an intermediate zone between the fully artificial nature of indoor sports and recreational facilities (resorts, cities, climbing walls, etc.) and the still-prominent “naturalness” of the outdoors (wilderness with minimal human intervention) ” (Corneloup, 2002, p.
+7).
+Here, we could take high-altitude acrobatic courses as an example that exemplify this concept of“aroundoor,” as a means of making outdoor sports more accessible to the general public.
+Thus, these four concepts differ along a gradient of increasing artificiality and correspond to different practices:indoor ( artificial climbing structures), aroundoor ( easily accessible sport climbing sites), outdoor ( sporting commitment and advanced preparation), and wildoor(wild environments and expeditions into largely unexplored terrain).

-Nowadays, the term “nature”—or rather “pre-nature”—seems more appropriate in light of the previous definitions.
+Nowadays, the term “nature”—or rather, “pre-nature”—seems more appropriate in light of the previous definitions.
 Changes in how mountains are used correlate with our perception of nature.
-This is why nature is now more akin to a developed recreational space or facility, governed by various standards and certifications.
+This is why nature is now more akin to a developed activity site or a recreational space, governed by various standards and certifications.
 Climbing sites are subject to increasingly sophisticated developments.
-These respond to growing demand and help ensure user safety.
+These developments meet growing demand and help ensure user safety.
 It is clear that this contemporary “nature” is moving away from the definition of “wild nature” cited and defined earlier.

 Today, this sport is no longer practiced exclusively by mountaineers, as it once was.
 During the modern era (1800–1975), “climbing did not exist,” states Corneloup (1995, p.
 1).
-It was practiced for a single purpose: to prepare for summiting peaks.
+It was practiced for a single purpose: to prepare for summiting mountains.
 Mountaineers were considered the elite of society, and mountaineering was an exclusive and selective activity.
 A very strong bond united climbers with the mountains.
 It was not until the 1970s that “rock climbing” acquired a true identity (Corneloup, 1995).
 The number of stakeholders grew: federations, mountain rescue teams, manufacturers of artificial climbing structures (SAE), the media, and associations.
-During this period, according to Jean Corneloup, a true “rupture-fracture” ( 1995, p.
-2) emerged.
-Profiles, styles of practice, motivations, and relationships with nature changed significantly.
-Thus, a structure for climbing took shape alongside the institutionalization of the practice.
-New values such as playfulness, performance, and ecology emerged.
+According to Jean Corneloup, a true “rupture-fracture” ( 1995, p.
+2) emerged during this period.
+Profiles, climbing styles, motivations, and relationships with nature underwent significant changes.
+Consequently, a structured framework for climbing emerged alongside the institutionalization of the sport.
+New values such as playfulness, performance, and environmentalism began to take shape.
 Peer groups formed, dividing climbers into different categories.
-Corneloup studied climbers in Fontainebleau to identify distinct styles of practice.
-He identified four groups: the “alpine-cafistes,” who adhere to alpine tradition, in contrast to the “hedo-sportifs,” who advocate for the sanitization of climbing sites.
+Corneloup studied climbers in Fontainebleau to identify different styles of climbing.
+He identified four groups: the “alpine-cafistes,” who adhere to alpine tradition, as opposed to the “hedo-sportifs,” who advocate for the sanitization of climbing sites.
 There are also the “neo-adventurers ,” who value risk-taking, and finally the “tourists,” who favor the commodification of all climbing areas.
 The “world of climbing” thus resembles a “logic of multiplicity” (Corneloup, 1995, p.
 7).

-However, since the 2000s, with the emergence of the transmodern era—which we will discuss in more detail later—a single climber may identify with multiple groups and, consequently, with different consumption patterns and values.
+However, since the 2000s—with the emergence of the transmodern era, which we will discuss in more detail later—a single climber may identify with multiple groups and, consequently, with different consumption patterns and values.
 It is the interaction between these perspectives and practices that drives climbers to create, combine, and develop new forms of climbing.
 The literature shows that numerous changes can be observed and noted within climbing gyms.
-These spaces are marked by great heterogeneity: the profiles of climbers, climbing styles, motivations, and practice locations are all factors that both divide and unite indoor climbers.
+These spaces are characterized by great heterogeneity: climbers’ profiles, climbing styles, motivations, and practice locations are all factors that both divide and unite gym climbers.
 Indeed, consumption patterns are shifting and varied.
-To illustrate this “break” with the modern era, it seems relevant to note that today, for some climbers, the sport is practiced exclusively indoors.
-They have abandoned rock climbing and climbing on boulders.
+To illustrate this “break” with the modern era, it is worth noting that today, for some climbers, climbing takes place exclusively indoors.
+They have turned their backs on outdoor crags and “rock climbing.”
 As Eric de Léséleuc points out, “many of them have never been there, and have no desire to go” (1998, p.
 65).
 The era of conquering peaks is over, and most of the sport’s development now takes place indoors.

-Today we are witnessing a trend toward the “naturalization” of urban areas and the “urbanization” of nature (Marsac, 2008, p.
+Today we are witnessing a phenomenon of the “naturalization” of the urban environment and the “urbanization” of nature (Marsac, 2008, p.
 4).
-This means that climbers no longer need to seek out natural sites—sometimes far from cities—to pursue their sport.
-Now, they find these sites nearby and concentrated within a single space.
-This transformation reflects well the quote from Louis Louvel, cited in the introduction, and the desire to be able to practice, even in urban settings.
-The relationship with nature has evolved profoundly over time.
-Furthermore, according to Lafargue (1990), the development of artificial climbing walls (ACWs) contributes significantly to the process of turning the activity into a sport, as well as to the evolution of climbing styles and the profile of climbers.
-For other authors such as Corneloup, Bourdeau, or Rodriguez, a new era in the 2000s could emerge and supplant the postmodern era: the transmodern form.
-In climbing, this movement is akin to climbers maintaining a blend of practices.
-This cultural mix helps create bridges between different eras.
+This means that climbers no longer need to seek out natural sites—sometimes far from cities—to practice their sport.
+Now, they find these sites nearby and grouped together within a single space.
+This transformation clearly reflects the quote from Louis Louvel cited in the introduction and the desire to be able to climb, even in urban settings.
+Our relationship with nature has evolved profoundly over time.
+Furthermore, according to Lafargue (1990), the development of artificial climbing walls (ACWs) has contributed significantly to the process of turning climbing into a sport, as well as to the evolution of climbing styles and the profile of climbers.
+For other authors such as Corneloup, Bourdeau, and Rodriguez, a new era in the 2000s could emerge and supplant the postmodern era: the transmodern form.
+In climbing, this movement is reflected in climbers who maintain a blend of practices.
+This cultural mix helps build bridges between different eras.
 This is why we still find climbers who uphold the traditional values of climbing.
 Today, it is therefore not surprising to find the same climber practicing both indoors and outdoors.

 Following these initial reflections, which help put the phenomenon into context, several questions may arise.
 Do climbers who climb exclusively indoors engage in a form of climbing that is out of touch with nature?
 What sense of naturalness emerges from the practice of “mixed” or “hybrid” climbers?

-In this article, we will attempt to explain how the concept of “naturalness” fits into the practice of indoor climbing and the lives of those who participate in it.
-We can hypothesize that there are different forms of naturalness, varying according to various factors that we will examine later, which could be described as “hybrid” or “multiple.”
+Thus, in this article, we will attempt to explain how the concept of “naturalness” fits into the practice of indoor climbing and among its practitioners.
+We can hypothesize that there are different forms of naturalness, which vary depending on various factors that we will examine later, and which could be described as “hybrid” or “multiple.”

 Methodology

-The complexity of this study lies in the fact that no research has yet been conducted on the concept of “naturalness” in indoor climbing.
-Information, scientific data, and literature on the subject are therefore limited.
+The complexity of this study lies in the fact that no research has yet been conducted on the concept of “naturalness” in indoor rock climbing.
+Information, scientific data, and scholarly literature on the subject are therefore limited.
 Consequently, a qualitative approach seemed most appropriate.
 “This approach aims to understand and uncover a phenomenon by asking ‘why’ and ‘how’ ” (Claude, 2019).
 This approach thus allowed us to analyze and characterize the concept of “naturalness” in climbing.
 Regarding the selection of the study population, we initially contacted climbers we knew by phone and presented them with the survey.
-This method allowed us to interview three respondents while refining the questionnaire for subsequent interviews.
+This method allowed us to interview three respondents while refining the interview guide for subsequent interviews.
 However, even though their climbing practices were diverse, a certain profile of climbers was missing.
 Our challenge was to find this very specific profile: those who climb exclusively indoors.
-To address this, we subsequently reached out via social media to several climbing gyms to inform them about the project and the specific profile we were seeking.
-We then sent an email to our contacts, who forwarded it to their gym members.
-This allowed us to complete the sample, resulting in a total of six interviews.
+To address this, we then reached out via social media to several climbing gyms to inform them about the project and the specific profile we were seeking.
+Next, an email was sent to our contacts, who forwarded it to the various members of their gyms.
+This is how we were able to complete the sample, conducting a total of six interviews.

-Due to the health crisis, all interviews were conducted remotely.
+Due to the health crisis, all interviews were therefore conducted remotely.
 Of the six interviews, three were conducted via video conference using the “Messenger” app.
 This allowed us to conduct a more comprehensive analysis of the interviews, covering both verbal and nonverbal cues.
-The remaining interviews were conducted over the phone.
-However, this method has its limitations, as it is more difficult to gauge the interviewees and establish a sense of trust.
-Nevertheless, the remote format makes it easier to interview individuals residing in multiple locations.
-Furthermore, as Héas noted in 2022, this method “allows for standardizing the conditions under which interviews are conducted” (p.
+The other interviews took place over the phone.
+However, this method has its limitations, as it is more difficult to gauge the interviewees and establish a climate of trust.
+Nevertheless, the remote format makes it easier to interview individuals residing in various locations.
+Furthermore, as Héas noted in 2022, this method “allows for standardized conditions for conducting the interviews” (p.
 28) and thus helps limit potential biases.

 Table of Respondent Profiles